CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks: Baseline Models

 \subsection{Implementation Details}

 We follow the baseline architecture implementation reported by Lynch \emph{et al.}~\cite{lynch2020language} unless stated otherwise.
 We train the agent with the Adam optimizer and a learning rate of $10^{-4}$.
 We set the weight controlling the influence of the KL divergence to the total loss to $\beta=0.001$.
+During training, we randomly sample windows between length 16 and 32 and pad them until the max length of 32.
+As in the original implementation, no image data augmentations are applied and absolute cartesian actions w.r.t the world frame are used.
 The encoder for the gripper camera takes an image of $84 \times 84$ as input and consists of 3 convolutional layers with 32, 64, and 64 channels followed by a 128 unit ReLU MLP.
 The encoder for the visual-tactile sensor is based on a pre-trained ResNet-18 model.
 The feature vectors produced by the different modality encoders are concatenated.
-For models that include depth images, we concatenate them channel-wise with the RGB images in an early-fusion fashion.
+Depth images are concatenated channel-wise with the RGB images in an early-fusion fashion.
 In contrast to~\cite{lynch2020language}, the gripper fingers of the robot in the \gls{coolname} environment cannot be controlled independently, reducing the action output of the network by one dimension.
+We note that the same training hyperparameters are used for all splits.